What Is The Material Used For Waterproof Plastering?

 1. Protection

-The primary benefit of using waterproof materials is the protection they provide against water infiltration.
-These materials act as a barrier, preventing weather-related damage like storms, wind, and extreme temperature fluctuations.
+The primary benefit of using waterproof materials is their protection against water infiltration.
+These materials also act as a barrier, preventing weather-related damage from storms, wind, and extreme temperature fluctuations.

 2. Durability